b-kennedy0/b-kennedy0.github.io/_posts/2021-05-17-onedrive-requests.md

 ![Do not send outlook response - PC version](/assets/img/blog/onedrive-requests/title.png)

 # Step 4
-Copy link and share with those who need to submit the file.
-Send in an email / Post it in Teams / Create a 'submission link' on Moodle
+Copy the link and share with those who need to submit the file.
+You can Send in an email / Post it in Teams / Create a 'submission link' on Moodle.
 ![Do not send outlook response - PC version](/assets/img/blog/onedrive-requests/link.png)

 # Done!
-This is how it looks to the submitter
+This is how it looks to the submitter.
+You will receive an email notification for each new submission - I would recommend setting up an Outlook Rule to automatically move those notifications to a separate folder so as to not fill your inbox!
 ![Do not send outlook response - PC version](/assets/img/blog/onedrive-requests/preview.png)